 Compared to Old Fashioned Method:

-This is much easier and simpler as compared to the old fashion method that I have been using in last few years with my regular cameras to take panoramic pictures in many of my sightseeing trips such as those listed at the beginning of this web page.
+This is much easier and simpler as compared to the old fashion method that I had been using in previous years with my regular cameras to take panoramic pictures in many of my sightseeing trips such as those listed at the beginning of this web page.

 In the old fashion method, I have to set up the camera on a tripod and to center and to level the set up carefully so that the camera can rotate horizontally accurately to cover the entire angular range of interest.
 Then I have to take the series of snapshots at suitable angular separation while making sure that successive pictures have at least 30 % overlap so that the stitching software in my desktop PC at home can stitch the set of snapshots together seamlessly.
 Then after I come home, I download the set of snapshots from my camera into my PC and activate the stitching software in my PC to stitch the set of snapshots into a panoramic picture.
 This means the panoramic picture is not available on the spot in my sightseeing trip and will not be available 5 or 10 days later after I come home to do the software stitching on my PC at home.
 In case if such panoramic picture has some problems for any reasons, I cannot take another panoramic picture because that spectacular scenery is thousands of miles away from my home.

-But in using the smartphone or tablet in taking panoramic pictures, if the first one shows up on the screen is not good for any reason, I can easily take another one right on the same spot.
+But in using the smartphone or tablet in taking panoramic pictures, if the result of the first panoramic picture shows up on the screen is not good for any reason, I can easily take another one right on the same spot.
 This is one of several great advantages of the new highly automated method vs. the old fashion tedious method for taking panoramic pictures.

 Some Sample Results: